EL-BID/BabelGrid/README.md

 Depending on how the tile system is built, the area of the tile varies given the latitude.
 For inter-region comparissons, this behaviour can affect the analysis.

-The figure below shows the tile area distortion by grid system.
+The figure below shows the tile area distortion by geospatial indexing systems.
 The distortion is defined as

 <a href="https://www.codecogs.com/eqnedit.php?latex=D&space;=&space;A_l&space;/&space;A_e" target="_blank"><img src="https://latex.codecogs.com/gif.latex?D&space;=&space;A_l&space;/&space;A_e" title="D = A_l / A_e" /></a>